Liberal paleteros makes approximately $200 every two weeks. Their earnings are based off of what they sell.

 Solis pushes the cart into a corner and takes a deep breath before falling into a chair.
 He looks around, nods and says to no one in particular, “Today was a good day!”

-Editor’s Note: This story was first published on Humanities Kansas as part of a partnership between HK and Crusader.
+Editor’s Note: This story was also published on Humanities Kansas as part of a partnership between HK and Crusader.